 Where larger label information needs to be printed and applied to cases, or a label is the only option due to the substrate or the shape of a product, PALM proves to be an effective alternative to TIJ and TTO.

-PALM can be deployed for secondary and tertiary packaging applications and distinguishes itself by being able to provide full GS1 codes (used to encode information such as product numbers, serial numbers and batch numbers) and offers multiple applicator options which includes corner wrapping of cases.
+PALM can be deployed for secondary and tertiary packaging applications and distinguishes itself by being able to provide full GS1 codes (used to encode information such as product numbers, serial numbers and batch numbers) and offers multiple applicator options which include corner wrapping of cases.

 By taking action ahead of the deadline and partnering with a reliable supplier and partner that can provide the guidance and industry knowledge required, compliance can be successfully achieved.
 To see more on how you can take action, download our whitepaper.